 Granted, it isn't always easy to exactly meet a minimum or get very close to it at many stores, due to their pricing structures.
 And spending more might not be a favorable option if you really don't need additional items.
 But it's definitely something to consider if your order is hovering near the minimum for a better offer, and you want to get the most bang for your buck.

-Stack Up the Savings
+Stack Up the Online Store Coupons

 While most stores only allow one coupon discount per order, others let you stack online codes, which means more than one coupon can be applied.
 These stores might display several coupon code boxes at checkout, or there may just be one box for applying each code individually.
 If there is only one box, and you still see that box available after applying a code, you might be able to add another one.

 What's the catch?
 There may be heavy restrictions on the types of codes you can combine, and the store may not have more than one coupon available that applies to your order.
 Combining two percentage- or dollar-off coupons is less likely to work, but a free shipping code with one of those offers typically will.
 Regardless, it never hurts to experiment with available codes at any store that allows for stacking, to find out if they're accepted together.

 When to Shop In-Store Instead